mikolalysenko/webgpu-experiments/LOG.md

 # Project log

+## 02-20-2023

+## 02-19-2023

+* Implemented SDF impostor rendering and set up a basic framework for integrating and accumulating/applying Jacobi corrections to particles.
+Next step is adding collision detection.

+## 02-18-2023

+* Started building an SDF based rigid body physics simulator.
+Will be using XPBD for the objects and the scan stuff I've already put together for the dynamics.
+I still haven't decided how I'm going to handle contact resolution, since Gauss-Seidel isn't too easy to parallelize.
+If I can't figure out an easy way to implement it using atomics/locks or some kind of ad-hoc graph coloring, then I'll probably just skip it and do Jacobi based resolution.
+Hope that will be fine for a demo....

 ## 02-11-2023

 * Tried optimizing prefix sum a bit using a work efficient scan and adding Harris et al.'s bank conflict avoidance trick.
 Didn't observe much benefit, its likely that the overhead of dispatching from webgpu/js is the dominant factor.